ContextLab/hypertools/readme.md

 A numpy array or list of numpy arrays

+<b>Keyword arguments:</b>

++ show (bool) - if true, returns figure handle, axis handle and dictionary containing the plotted data.
+If false, the function just returns a dictionary containing the data

 <b>Outputs</b>

 A plot summarizing the correlation between raw input data and PCA reduced data